 To modify screensaver application preferences, users can use the Screensaver preference tool.
-For information on screensaver preferences, see GNOME Desktop User's Guide.
+When a user modifies the screensaver preferences, the preferences are stored in the home directory of the user, in the \$HOME/.xscreensaver file.
+For information on screensaver preferences, see GNOME 2.6 Desktop User Guide.

-Users can also run the command /usr/bin/gnome-screensaver-preferences to open the Screensaver Preferences dialog.
+Users can also run the command /usr/bin/xscreensaver-demo to open the XScreenSaver dialog.